1910s Pacific hurricane seasons

-The 1910s Pacific hurricane seasons were before the satellite age started in the 1960s, data on east Pacific hurricanes is extremely unreliable.
-For a few years, there were no reported cyclones, although many systems certainly formed.
+The 1910s Pacific hurricane seasons all began on May 15 of their respective years in the eastern north Pacific Ocean and on June 1 in the central north Pacific.
+They ended on November 30 of each year.
+These dates conventionally delimit the time of year when most tropical cyclones form in northeast Pacific Ocean tropical cyclone basin, between the International Date Line and the west coast of North America.
+However, tropical cyclone formation is possible at any time of the year.
+Before the dawn of the satellite era in the 1960s, data on Pacific hurricanes is extremely unreliable.
+For a few years, there are no reported cyclones, although many systems likely formed and went undocumented.

 1910

 Three known tropical cyclones formed in 1910.
 The remnants of one of them entered southern California on September 15, bringing 2 in of rain to Santa Barbara County.

 1911

 Eleven known tropical cyclones formed in 1911 in the eastern Pacific proper.

 On September 11, Hurricane 4 of this year's Atlantic season survived passage over Central America and emerged into the Pacific Ocean, where it dissipated on September 12.

 On September 29, a ship reported strong winds and a pressure of 998 mbar inside a storm to the east of Hawaii.
 There were no other reports of this possible tropical cyclone.

 A "tropical hurricane" formed southwest of Mexico on October 1.
 The system recurved, coming ashore on October 4 near Guaymas, accompanied by a devastating storm surge early on the morning of October 5, with some 500 reported dead.
 It then crossed through western Mexico, before becoming an extratropical cyclone across the American southwest on October 5.
 The cyclone had a long life thereafter, moving east-northeast across the United States into the western Atlantic on October 7.
 Racing northeast, the cyclone moved over the Polar ice cap on October 11, arcing north of Europe, before dropping into northern Asia on October 13, then crossing through Siberia until October 21, when the low dissipated.

 A "tropical hurricane" formed south of Mexico on October 6.
 The system moved north-northwest, making landfall west of Acapulco on October 8, before dissipating inland on October 10.